timching/Sylius/UPGRADE-2.0.md

 #### Optional

-* Removed from required and made suggested, install them in your application, if you still want to use Winzou State Machine:
+* Winzou State Machine repositories have been moved to the suggested section of composer.json, if you still want to use them, install the following:

     * `winzou/state-machine`
     * `winzou/state-machine-bundle`